MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/offline-sync-icon.md

 ## Types of syncs
 There are three different types of syncs that can occur on your mobile device.

 - **First sync** - This sync is the initial sync that occurs on the mobile device.
 All data in the offline profile is downloaded to the device.
-A user can use the Power Apps mobile app in online mode until the sync is completed.
+A user must use the Power Apps mobile app in online mode until the first sync is completed.

   The first sync, which is the longest sync, is triggered when you sign-in to the Power Apps mobile app.